 CosNaming::NamingContext::resolve_object_group().
-This operation is described in detail on page 165.

 Example of Load Balancing with Object Groups

 This section uses sample code to show how you can take advantage of object groups in your CORBA applications.
 The example described here is a very simple stock market system.
 In this example, a CORBA object has access to all current stock prices.
 Clients request stock prices from this CORBA object and display those prices to the user of the application.